-Inspection of Multi-State Co-operative societies under Section 79 When:

-The Central Registrar may, on a request from
+Ans: Inspection of Multi-State Co-operative societies under Section 79 When: The Central Registrar may, on a request from

-- · federal co-operative to which a Multi- State Co-op society is affiliated or a creditor or - not less than one-third of the members of the board or - · not less than one-fifth of the total no. of members of a Multi-State co operative society
+- federal co-operative to which a Multi- State Co-operative society is affiliated or a creditor or - not less than one-third of the members of the board or - not less than one-fifth of the total number of members of a Multi-State co- operative society

-How: By general or special order in writing in this behalf inspect or direct any person authorized by him by order in writing in this behalf to make an inspection into the constitution, working and financial condition of a Multi-State Co-op society.
+How: By general or special order in writing in this behalf inspect or direct any person authorized by him by order in writing in this behalf to make an inspection into the constitution, working and financial condition of a Multi-State co-operative society.

-Opportunity of Being heard: No inspection shall be made unless a notice of not less than fifteen days has been given to the multi-state Co-op society.
+Opportunity of Being heard: No inspection shall be made unless a notice of not less than fifteen days has been given to the multi-state co-operative society.